Optical character recognition: Forcing better input

 Comb fields are pre-printed boxes that encourage humans to write more legibly – one glyph per box.
 These are often printed in a dropout color which can be easily removed by the OCR system.
+This technique was used in the former Soviet Union which had numeric postal codes and standardized boxes at the bottom of all envelopes where the user printed out the digits by connecting the dots.

 Palm OS used a special set of glyphs, known as Graffiti, which are similar to printed English characters but simplified or modified for easier recognition on the platform's computationally limited hardware.
 Users would need to learn how to write these special glyphs.

 Zone-based OCR restricts the image to a specific part of a document.
 This is often referred to as Template OCR.

 Crowdsourcing

 Crowdsourcing humans to perform the character recognition can quickly process images like computer-driven OCR, but with higher accuracy for recognizing images than that obtained via computers.
 Practical systems include the Amazon Mechanical Turk and reCAPTCHA.
 The National Library of Finland has developed an online interface for users to correct OCRed texts in the standardized ALTO format.
 Crowd sourcing has also been used not to perform character recognition directly but to invite software developers to develop image processing algorithms, for example, through the use of rank-order tournaments.